Every year I go through a holistic planning and review process between Christmas and New Year, and this year marks the 10th year of this practice.

 - Loved Ones: I’ve missed being physically present with many of my loved ones this year.
 My parents, or my sister (and her family) have not met my son.
 I’ve not seen many of my closest friends and family all year.
 I’m hoping to make up for lost time with loved ones with extended time laughing, eating and drinking together.

 - Purpose: Improving my own happiness and fulfillment is about prioritizing purpose.
-I’m hoping to continue to build my career in service of entrepreneurs (e.g. software/tools, capital and learning).
-I’m planning to lean further in to work that furthers this purpose, and lean out of work that is inconsistent with this purpose.
+I’m hoping to continue to build my career in service of entrepreneurs and creators (e.g. software, capital and learning).
+I’m planning to lean into work that fulfills this purpose, and lean out of work that is inconsistent with this purpose.

 Have a wonderful year ahead!